 What is a dynamic microphone?

-The principle of working of a dynamic microphone is very simple and is listed below:
+The principle of working with a dynamic microphone is very simple and is listed below:

 - The sound waves produced, hits the diaphragm built inside the microphone causes it to move back and forth or vibrate